autoreleasefool/hive-engine/README.md

-# hive-engine
+# Hive Engine

-An engine to maintain the state of a game of Hive.
+Manages the game state of a game of hive and determines valid playable moves.

+Additionally, produces new game states from the application of valid moves.